-Want to learn how to make alcohol at home?
-Here is everything you need to know about beer, wine, cider and more!
+Want to learn how to make alcohol in your own kitchen?
+Here is everything you need to know about homemade beer, wine, cider, and more!

 Different Types of alcohol:

 Here is a brief overview of the different types of alcoholic ferments, with links to more information and recipes.

 Beer: Beer is made from fermented grain.
 First, the grain is malted to increase the sugar content and improve the flavor.
 Then hops is added for flavor and preservation.
 Beers generally range from 4%-8%.

 Fruit Wine and Cider: Cider and wine are both made from fruit, and follow the same recipes.
 Cider is capped off early so that it is sparkling with an alcohol level of 3%-12%.
 Wines are fermented until they reach 12%-14%.

 Bread Kvass: Kvass is an easy version of beer.
 It is made from toasted bread (rather than grain) and is enjoyed when it is still sweet and sparkling.
 It is an easy ferment for beginners, as it doesn’t need any specialized ingredients or equipment.

 Mead: Mead is another traditional form of alcohol made from raw honey.
 It can range between 8%-20% ABV.

 Rice Wines: There are many types of alcoholic rice beverages, and the process is more similar to beer than wine.
 Rice wines generally range from 18%-25%.

 If you have never made alcohol before, then try starting with a simple fruit juice cider.
 It’s an easy ferment made from juice and yeast.
 And it only takes a few days to make a sweet and sparkling beverage.